Leedehai/ctimer/README.md

 Often times I find it frustrating that there is no simple, standalone program <u>**written in C/C++**</u> that can do the simple trick:
-- measures [processor time](https://en.wikipedia.org/wiki/CPU_time) of an arbitrary program in a subprocess,
+- measures [processor time](https://en.wikipedia.org/wiki/CPU_time) of an arbitrary program, including any descendant processes that program may spawn,
-- terminates the subprocess if it exceeds a predefined limit,
+- terminates the program if it exceeds a predefined limit,
-- report exit status and time measurements (milliseconds) in JSON format.
+- report exit status and time measurements (msec) in JSON format.

 So here you have it:)

 > Motivation:<br>I need a timer to run tests for my projects.
-I want to run them in parallel, so measuring the processor time, i.e. time truly spent on execution, instead of the wall time is important.<br>I rolled one myself in Python, which works fine, but I was not satisfied with the need of accomodating both Python2 and Python3 (since not everyone uses Python3), and for Python2 I had to write a non-daemonic process class, together with a number of other aerobatics.
+I want to run them in parallel, so it is crucial to measure the processor time, i.e. time truly spent on execution, instead of the wall time.<br>I rolled one myself in Python, which works fine, but I was not satisfied with the need of accomodating both Python2 and Python3 (since not everyone uses Python3), and for Python2 I had to write a non-daemonic process class, together with a number of other aerobatics.

 ## Prerequisites
-- OS: Linux (kernel 2.6+) or macOS 10.12+
+- OS: Linux (kernel 2.6+) or macOS 10.12+ (no Windows, because POSIX is needed)
 - build tool: GNU Make 3.81+
 - compiler: Clang (GCC is not tested but should work) with C++14 standard
 - run samples: Python2 or Python3